Lake Weißensee - double longitudinal crossing

 Directions

-Getting to the reservoir by public transport is rather complicated, especially to the parking lot in Mösern on the east shore.
-The nearest train station is in Greifenburg, 6 km west of the lake, and no buses seem to go directly to the lake.
-It's easy to find connections to Greifenburg, but then you should also start the tour on the west bank.
+Getting to the parking lot in Mösern by public transport is rather inconvenient.
+The nearest train station is in Greifenburg, 6 km west of the lake, and there don't seem to be any buses going directly to the lake.
+Connenctions to Greifenburg are easy to find, but then you should start the tour on the western shore.

 There is no road network around the lake due to the forest areas.
 In principle, only the east and west banks are connected to the regional road network and in order to get to the other side you have to drive around the lake and its forested surrounding area.
 So if you want to start in Mösern on the east bank, as described below, you will usually only be able to get there by car.